e40/e40.github.io/2025-02-09-kidney-stone-manual.md

-# The Kidney Stone Manual
+# The Missing Kidney Stone Manual

 I had a kidney stone in January 2025.
 I was absolutely shocked how little information was out there on what I would go through.